Justice-Through-Code/challenge-0/README.md

 ```

-Try it out and see if you can get the tests to pass, then turn it in!
+Try it out and see if you can get the tests to pass, then push your changes and you're all set!